alexisagostini/KPC-204-test/README.md

 pip install "jax[cuda12_pip]" \
     -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```
+JAX could not detect GPU if is version is too old, feel free to update it
 I also need to install the weights of the AlphaFold2 neural network.
 ```python
 #python